-The video’s content is no more in depth than most of the Magazine articles I have seen on this topic, however, it does do a very good job of putting a face on the victims of this crime, and that is what makes this video intriguing to me.
+The video’s content is no more in-depth than most of the Magazine articles I have seen on this topic.
+However, it does do a very good job of putting a face on the victims of this crime.
+That is what makes this video intriguing to me.

 Bernie Madoff was not just a Wall Street insider, he was the Wall Street insider, and because of his positions on the NASDAQ board, and his investment house, he was the last person to be suspected to be running a Ponzi scheme, however, as we have learned, it is always the least likely ones that seem to be the biggest perpetrators of this kind of scheme.

 The video outlines Madoff’s rise to legitimacy, and gives some useful background on the Ponzi Scheme and about the man who was first caught running this kind of scam Charles Ponzi .
 The main allure of these kind of schemes seems to be at a few social levels:

 - Exclusivity is a good lure, if the scheme does not allow just anyone in, more people want to join it.
 To quote Groucho Marx, “… I would never join a club that would allow me to be a member…”.

 - The person who runs the scheme is typically a Sociopath, or has an inate ability to manipulate family and friends into investing.
 These schemes start with family, friends and then goes after communities (fellow church goers, as an example).

 The video does a very good job outlining how regular intelligent (and in this case very rich) people and institutions (many hedge funds were highly invested in Madoff’s scheme) were duped by this man.